What is Agile?

 - Allows changes in the middle of development

 - The process consists of one to four-week iterations

 - Technical familiarity and training

 - Organizational skills

 - Increased client satisfaction

 - Lower cost

-A market is constantly changing, requirements in every field change so traditional project development techniques cannot work efficiently so Agile can be used in every aspect of the organization, and not only in projects.
+- A market is constantly changing, requirements in every field change, so traditional project development techniques cannot work efficiently.
+Instead, agile can be used in every aspect of the organization, not only in projects.

-It reduces the documentation which is the necessity in the traditional models hence reduces time to develop and incorporate changes which motivates organizations to opt agile model which will increase the jobs and career opportunities in the near future.
+- It reduces the documentation, which is necessary for the traditional models, hence reducing time to develop and incorporate changes that motivate organizations to opt for, agile model, which will increase the jobs and career opportunities in the near future.

 - So it has a great scope in the future where the whole organization would run on this mindset.